rach-db/secleaf-q2-ctf-2026/forensics/important.md

 ---

-## Takeaway
+# What I Learned

-This challenge demonstrates a common forensic technique:
+This challenge reinforced the importance of:

-> attackers often hide data inside otherwise normal-looking files.

-Proper forensic analysis requires inspecting:
+- not trusting surface-level inspection

-- embedded structures
+- checking for embedded structures
-- hidden archives
-- appended payloads
-- metadata and internal containers
+- and using forensic extraction tools early.

+A file that appears harmless at first glance may still contain hidden layers underneath.